-Your Employer (or someone appointed by your Employer) will select the investment vendors and investment options that will be available under the Plan.
-The investment options will be limited to annuity contracts and mutual funds purchased through a trust account.
-The list of approved investment options and vendors may change from time to time as your Employer considers appropriate.
+Your Employer (or someone appointed by your Employer or the Administrator) will select the investment vendors and investment options that will be available under the Plan.
+The investment options will be limited to mutual funds purchased through a trust account.
+The list of approved investment options and vendors may change from time to time, as your Employer considers appropriate.
 Your Employer may restrict the list of vendors who may accept new contributions to the Plan and it may be different from the list of vendors and investment options available once the contributions have been made to the Plan through a contract exchange.
-You should carefully review the

-Individual Agreements governing the annuity contracts and trust account, the prospectus, or other available information before making investment decisions.
+You should carefully review the trust account, the prospectus, or other available information before making investment decisions.